Zoning & Subdivision

 Specific Plan (SP) Zoning and Overlays

-In October 2005, the Metropolitan Council adopted a resolution establishing “Specific Plan District,” generally known as “SP,” zoning.
+In October 2005, the Metropolitan Council adopted Resolution RS 2005-762 establishing “Specific Plan District,” generally known as “SP,” zoning.
 SP refers to a new type of base zoning district, not an overlay, which is not subject to traditional zoning districts’ development standards.
 Under an SP zoning, design standards are established for that specific development and are written into the zone change ordinance.
 Developers who use SP zoning must still follow historic and redevelopment guidelines, subdivision and storm water regulations, and the goals and objectives of the General Plan.

 - The Urban Design Overlay, or “UDO,” defines a specific area and sets design standards for its development.